 We just get calm and peaceful together.
 It’s been so helpful for them that I wanted to help other parents introduce it to their children as well, especially when they’re young because meditation is such a great coping skill and practice throughout your life.

 I know there are Spirit Junkie mamas out there who are like, “Get me that book right now!”
 And all the proceeds of this book are going to pediatric cancer research.

 That is the energy I felt when you stood up.
 You just wanted to get the book out and support and serve.

 When you are in alignment of the energy and intention of service of your work, whether you are earning from it or not, that is felt by others.

 Is there a specific organization the money goes to?

-MEREDITH: I’d love to partner up with either a publisher or a charity, like I said, to get the book onto an even bigger platform.
-You can buy a book for yourself and on my website you can donate them.
+I’d love to partner up with either a publisher or a charity, like I said, to get the book onto an even bigger platform.
 I take books to different hospitals so a child can get a book when they’re receiving chemo.
 It helps brighten their day.

-Only 4 percent of our funding goes to pediatric cancer.
+Only 4% of our funding goes to pediatric cancer.
 It’s just not enough.
 I want to raise that number.